PCManticore/copyrite/README.rst

    * supports thresholds for contributions

-     There are two flags which control how a contribution should be considered. ``--contribution-threshold`` is specifying how many
+     There are two flags which control if a contribution should be considered. ``--contribution-threshold`` is specifying how many
      commits a contributor should have for a file in order for the contributions to be taken in consideration.